eXist-db/exist-xqts-runner/README.md

 Obviously you should study the output from `--help`, and make sure to set the command line arguments that you need.

 **NOTE**: When running `exist-xqts-runner` via. `sbt`, the `run` command and any subsequent arguments to `exist-xqts-runner` must all be enclosed in the same double-quotes.

-### Packaging the Application from Compiled Source
-* If you require a standard Jar file for some purpose you can run `sbt package`, which will generate `target/scala-2.13/exist-xqts-runner_2.13-1.0.0.jar`.

-* If you wish to create a standalone application (also known as an Uber Jar, Assembly, etc.) you can run `sbt assembly`, which will generate `target/scala-2.13/exist-xqts-runner-assembly-1.0.0.jar`.

-### Running the Packaged Application
-Given the standalone application, you can execute it by running either:

-1. `java -jar exist-xqts-runner-assembly-1.0.0.jar`

-2. or, even by just executing the `exist-xqts-runner-assembly-1.0.0.jar` file directly, as we compile an executable header into the Jar file. e.g. (on Linux/Mac): `./exist-xqts-runner-assembly-1.0.0.jar`.
+If you want to execute the complete test suite, running the [packaged application](#Packaging-the-Application-from-Compiled-Source) is advised.

 ## XQTS Results
 The results of executing the XQTS will be formatted as JUnit test output.